SARA MARTIN, Headteacher.

 Ana is a native Spanish speaker as she was born and lived in Uruguay until 2015.
 She lived in Christchurch and worked at Bournemouth University back in 2015 and returned to Dorset County in February 2018, where she is living now.

 She is very keen on children.
-She has worked in many activities related with them such as teaching children how to cook, being close to bringing them up at home, doing arts and crafts, going camping and Sports competitions.
+She has worked in many activities related with them such as teaching children how to cook, observing the whole process of growing vegetables from planting to eating, doing arts and crafts, going camping and Sports competitions.
 All these activities require abilities that match with Ana´s personality, specially being patient and being able to understand children´s needs.

 She has variety of interests which include a passion for traveling, spending time with her family, and doing activities with her nieces and nephews.
 Whenever she gets the opportunity to do so, she likes socializing with friends, doing outdoor activities as well as practicing sports such as jogging, handball, cycling and water sports.